permafrost06/wpp-deployer/README.md

 This Go application replaces the original bash scripts:
 - `deploy-site.sh` → `wpp-deployer deploy`
 - `delete-site.sh` → `wpp-deployer delete`
-- `site-control.sh` → `wpp-deployer up/down`
+- `site-control.sh` → `wpp-deployer exec/exec-all`

+The new `exec` and `exec-all` commands provide more flexibility than the original up/down functionality, allowing any docker-compose command to be run on sites.
 All functionality is preserved with improved error handling and cross-platform compatibility.

 ## License